veev/flint-is-a-place-incidents-map/README.md

 ## Development

 For local development you need to have Node.js **v7.10.1** or higher installed.
+As this is an older repo, I recommend trying to run it with v10.0.0

 To deploy changes to the project on Github, merge any working branch into main